Westerly, Rhode Island: Transportation

 The Westerly State Airport seen in 2016.

-In the Town of Westerly, there is the Westerly State Airport, which offers services by New England Airlines.
-Along with Westerly State Airport, Amtrak also offers services by the Westerly Amtrak Station between Washington, DC and Boston, stopping at the Westerly station near downtown.
+In the Town of Westerly, there is the Westerly State Airport, which is served by New England Airlines.
+Amtrak Northeast Regional trains stop at the Westerly station near downtown, offering service between Washington, DC and Boston.
 The station itself was closed in October 2016, but passengers can still board and disembark at the platform.
-Additionally, there have been proposals for CT rail to extend its Shore Line East service eastwards to Westerly station.
+Additionally, there have been proposals for CTrail to extend its Shore Line East service eastwards to Westerly station.
+Rhode Island Public Transit Authority also provides limited service in Westerly, including a weekday express route to Providence, a Friday's only route towards Hope Valley, and a demand-responsive van service that serves the local area on weekdays.

-Routes and Streets
+Highways and streets

 The Town of Westerly has U.S. Route 1, and the state routes of: Route 1A, Route 3, Route 91, and Route 78, which Route 78 forms a bypass around Downtown Westerly, nicknamed the Westerly Bypass, and ending near the Westerly State Airport, with three interchanges in Rhode Island; the other endpoint is in Stonington, Connecticut.
 The Interstate I-95 is approximately five miles away from Westerly, and can be accessed by Connecticut Route 2 and or Rhode Island Route 3.
-To a census on all streets, excluding highways and routes, there is currently 626 streets within the Town of Westerly, Rhode Island.
+According to a census on all streets, excluding highways and routes, there are currently 626 streets within the Town of Westerly.
 All streets are managed by the Westerly Department of Development Services, Westerly Public Works Department, and the Rhode Island Department of Transportation, with the WDDS managing street names and management.

 Points of interest

-There are many place in the Town of Westerly deemed points, including the:
+There are many places in the Town of Westerly deemed points, including the: